 Assumption Checks

-Observations 47, 120, and 121 are shown to have leverage and outliers, but only 47 has a notable Cook’s D (see figures, above).
+Observations 47, 120, and 121 are shown to have high leverage and outliers, but only 47 has a notable Cook’s D (Figure 2).
 In light of this, we removed observation 47 from our cleaned data set.
 After such removal, the only notable observation was 121, which seemed to us to be borderline and was thus retained.

 In terms of residuals, our LASSO gave us a model using four variables (not including price, our response variable): Width, Curb Weight, Engine Size, and Horsepower.
-However, while the residuals were acceptable for these, we found that in the partial plots that Curb Weight did not have a significant slope, with a p-value of .39 (see figure, right); we decided to remove that attribute from the model, and rerun it.
+However, while the residuals were acceptable for these, we found that in the partial plots that Curb Weight did not have a significant slope, with a p-value of .39 (Figure 3); we decided to remove that attribute from the model, and rerun it.

 After removing Curb Weight, our residuals still looked good, and our partial plots all had significant p-values (see Appendix, Figure 1-A: Final Residuals; and Figure 1-X: Final Partial Plots).